 A provisional calendar for the 2021 season has been confirmed, subject to the development of the COVID-19 situation

 The 2021 MOTUL FIM Superbike World Championship is taking shape with a provisional calendar in place ahead of the new season.
-Spanning four continents, WorldSBK’s calendar has a refreshed look to it for the year ahead and the title fight promises to take place right until the very end of the season.
-13 rounds are currently on the provisional calendar with Round 13 in Australia currently without dates; Indonesia is planned for a return for the first time since 1997 whilst Estoril will form part of a double header with MotorLand Aragon to start the 2021 season.
+Spanning three continents, WorldSBK’s calendar has a refreshed look to it for the year ahead and the title fight promises to take place right until the very end of the season.
+13 rounds are currently on the provisional calendar with two new venues on the 2021 calendar; Indonesia is planned for a return for the first time since 1997 whilst Estoril will form part of a double header with MotorLand Aragon to start the 2021 season.
 All races are subject to the ongoing COVID-19 pandemic and the subsequent restrictions that derive from that.

-The final three rounds of the Championship will take place outside of Europe with Argentina being the first and the Circuito San Juan Villicum, before Indonesia returns and the Mandalika International Street Circuit debuts in WorldSBK (subject to homologation).
-The Phillip Island Grand Prix Circuit is on the provisional calendar (subject to contract) but yet to be assigned dates towards the end of the year.
+The final two rounds of the Championship will take place outside of Europe with Argentina being the first at the Circuito San Juan Villicum, before Indonesia returns and the Mandalika International Street Circuit debuts in WorldSBK (subject to homologation).
 The non-European races will take place with only WorldSBK and WorldSSP classes.

 Additionally, a Dorna-supported test was held at the Circuit de Barcelona-Catalunya for WorldSSP and WorldSSP300 on the 29th and 30th of March, followed by a two-day WorldSBK test on the 31st of March to the 1st of April, before racing action begins.